21m1n/2400-DS1AE-Advanced-Econometrics/README.md

-This repository contains code of 2400-DS1AE-Advanced-Econometrics class project, which titiled: Family Background in Returns to Education: An Empirical Analysis of Family’s Impact on Personal Achievement
+This repository contains code for 2400-DS1AE-Advanced-Econometrics class project, which titiled: Family Background in Returns to Education: An Empirical Analysis of Family’s Impact on Personal Achievement